usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

     - The applications for current city programs and documents listing current city ordinances:

-        - Probably need to comply with WCAG 2.1 under this rule.
+        - Probably need to comply with WCAG 2.1 under the rule.
 It is unlikely that any of the exceptions to the rule would apply to those PDFs.
 {% enddetails %}

 {% details Example: Social Media Posts %}